(Last Update: 11/30/2024)

 Obstructive Sleep Apnea (OSA)

-OSA is the most prevalent form, resulting from relaxing throat muscles, leading to an obstruction airway during sleep.
+OSA is the most prevalent form, resulting from relaxing throat muscles.
 Obstructive sleep apnea patients have serious snoring problems and repeated breathing interruptions.
+The OSA causes intermittent airway blockages during sleep, leading to reduced blood oxygen levels —a condition known as hypoxemia.

 Central Sleep Apnea (CSA)